jay-soeur-webjet/mobile-framework-options/README.md

 | Native Capability  | Limited       | High    | High    | Limited | Limited          | High          | High     | High      |
 | Rating             | 4.2           | 4.5     | 4.3     | 3.8     | 3.7              | 4.0           | 4.6      | 4.1       |

-Please note that the rating numbers in the bottom row are subjective and provided for the purpose of comparison.
-The overall assessment should consider the specific requirements and context of your project.

 | Aspect             | React Native | Flutter | Xamarin | Ionic | PhoneGap/Cordova | NativeScript | Unity   | .NET MAUI |
 |--------------------|--------------|---------|---------|-------|------------------|---------------|----------|-----------|